 Dinosaur bichirs have the potential to grow fairly enormous, with some reaching lengths of up to three feet (91 cm).
 However, these fish often have substantially smaller average sizes, with most individuals being between 12 and 24 inches long (30-60 cm).
 Diet, environment, and heredity are just a few examples of the variables that might affect the typical dinosaur bichir size.

-It’s crucial to keep in mind that these fish, especially when they’re young, may develop pretty fast.
+It’s crucial to these fish, especially when they’re young, may develop pretty fast.
 Therefore, it’s important to give them a roomy tank that can fit their expanding growth.
 For a fully developed dinosaur bichir, a tank capacity of at least 90 gallons is advised.
 In order to encourage their growth and development, it’s crucial to provide them a high-quality food that is abundant in protein and other minerals.

 Dinosaur Bichir Lifespan